msg-DAVID-GmbH/SpringBootLightningTalk/README.md

 	</properties>
 ```

 There's a [property discovery mechanism][7] that allows for a multitude of ways to configure your system.
-Some IDEs even have a property completion (similar to code completion) feature for spring boot property files:
+Some IDEs even have a property completion (similar to code completion) feature for spring boot property files with documentation on top:

 ![](/images/intellij_property_completion.png)